erhanertem/App-Social_Post/README.md

 - Change create-react-app project to vite-react project
 - Upgrade frontend to reactrouter v6+
+- Create dotenv for global access to static variables for the frontend
 - Server-side File Storing
   - Check for folder existance for multer storage.
   - Sanitize file names before storing in server.